 Large planes don't have ejection seats; escaping crew bail by jumping out doors with parachutes.
 Ejectors are only useful if your craft's pilot doesn't have room in the first place to grab a chute and jump out a door.
 That's why you see ejection seats in fighters but never in large transports.

 Ejecting as a means of escape is very sudden, and would likely mean leaving the Tesseract behind.
-Skull would probably die before he did that.
+Schmidt would probably die before he did that.

 And if he did need to evacuate, he could simply remove the Tesseract, grab a parachute and jump out of the closest hole in the plane.